cogilvy/Project-1-Practice-Assessment/README.md

 # Project 1 Practice Assessment

-You will be editing the JS file in an HTML/CSS/JS repl to create a functioning app.
+You will be editing the JS file in an HTML/CSS/JS repl to create a functioning app modeled after the demo below.
 View a demo of the app we will be building here: https://project-1-assessment-practice-2.cogilvy.repl.co/

 ### Getting Started